-Steps extending from below the RV’s body inevitably have gaps, and AirSkirts stair pillows fill them perfectly.
-If your RV has the newer steps that fold inside the door, you don’t need these extras.
+Steps extending below the RV’s body inevitably have gaps, and AirSkirts stair pillows fill them perfectly.
+You don’t need these extras if your RV has new style steps that fold inside the door.

-They’re made from ultra-durable, heavy duty PVC and unlikely to suffer from any punctures, even on rocky ground.
+They’re made from ultra-durable, heavy-duty PVC and unlikely to suffer punctures, even on rocky ground.
 But just in case, all kits include easy-to-apply patches.

 Why AirSkirts Are Better Than Other RV Skirting Solutions

-This section explains how AirSkirts provide a more effective, all-round solution in both winter and summer.
+This section explains how AirSkirts provide a more effective, all-round solution in winter and summer.